By Manny Reimi

 TL;DR: You can get a summary of this review at the last section of this document

 Coineals has ceased operations starting from October 31, 2021

 Coineal is an exchange founded in early 2018.
 The exchange is based in South Korea and operates with a distributed team, with the founders coming from both Korea and mainland China.
 The exchange is available on Web , and on mobile apps for both Android and iOS.
 The application supports English, Mandarin Chinese, Korean, Japanese, Vietnamese, and Russian.
 Support is available for the above-mentioned languages via support tickets and also Telegram groups.

 I will divide this review into 5 sections covering Coineal’s most salient features:

-- security and trading
+- Security and trading

 Coineal has been operating for over 18 months.
 The exchange is located in South Korea which is in the process of updating its Crypto regulations to international standards.
-Coineal is also operating its platform with a legal entity from the Seychelles which does not at the moment regulated Crypto-to-Crypto exchanges like Coineal.
+Coineal is also operating its platform with a legal entity from the Seychelles which does not at the moment regulate Crypto-to-Crypto exchanges like Coineal.
 The Team is young, and distributed, with the leadership based in Beijing.
 There are no reported hacks to Coineal platforms which in a short period of time has managed to climb high in the Crypto exchange rankings.